starikcetin/BindingsRx-TextMeshPro/README.md

 Bindings are ported directly from BindingsRx bindings for `Text`, `InputField`, and `DropDown`.

-Therefore, the syntax are exactly the same.
+Therefore, the syntax are exactly the same with one exception:

+* uGUI uses `int` as font size, while TMP uses `float`.
+Therefore, I adjusted the extension methods to accept a `float` instead.

 ## License